bulengerk/BulenCoin/docs/overview_en.md

 language: en
 ---

-BulenCoin is a meme‑style cryptocurrency project with a serious engineering objective: demonstrating that a modern blockchain network can be maintained by a wide range of hardware, from smartphones and tablets to laptops, desktops and servers.
+BulenCoin is a lightweight Proof of Stake experiment focused on wide accessibility: demonstrating that a modern blockchain network can be maintained by a wide range of hardware, from smartphones and tablets to laptops, desktops and servers.